Davide64-dev/FEUP_FSI_CTF/LOGBOOK8.md

 ### Task 2.3 - Append a new SQL statement

-The next challange is to try to add a new sql statement in the project.
-Here is a way of how to do that:
+Attempting to add a new SQL statement:

 `username: admin'; DROP TABLE credential; -- `